tiki-deprecated/app/CONTRIBUTING.md

 Thanks for contributing with Tiki!

-The following is a set of guidelines for contributing to Atom and its packages, which are hosted in the [TIKI Organization](https://github.com/tiki) on GitHub.
+The following is a set of guidelines for contributing to TIKI and its packages, which are hosted in the [TIKI Organization](https://github.com/tiki) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ### Asking questions